-Note: if an FCPA report is due within 5 days, an emergency activation can be granted.
-In this circumstance, a committee should fax a signed copy of the committee registration document to 334-242-2444 so that the account can be immediately activated.
-However, the signed original committee document should be simultaneously mailed to the Elections Division.
+8. Once the original signed Appointment of Principal Campaign Committee Form or Statement of Organization is received and approved, the account will be activated.
+The committee members will each receive login credentials (username and pin) in two (2) separate emails.
+Note: if an FCPA report is due within five (5) days, an emergency activation can be granted.
+In this circumstance, a committee should call the Elections Division at (334) 242-7210 and then fax a signed copy of the committee registration document to (334) 242-2444.
+Once received, the account can be activated immediately.
+However, the signed original committee registration document should be mailed to the Elections Division on the same day.